 At UPES, it is primarily because of these observations that we realised that tech education needs a complete overhaul in India.
 So after consulting with top tech specialists and industry partners, we devised an engineering education module that would reshape the workforce to be able to respond to the biggest challenges faced by the Indian tech industry in the 21st century.
 We call this engineering plus.
 It was designed to revolutionise tech education, and add a plus to engineering education.

 To make sure students are updated with the tech of tomorrow, UPES students can specialise in one of the following specialisations: Machine Learning and Artificial Intelligence, Data Analytics, Robotics and Self-driven vehicles, Internet of Things, and Blockchain.
 Students will have the option to minor in any of these technologies, in addition to their regular education.

 Another critical aspect we are working on improving is global exposure for students.
-For this purpose, with Engineering Plus, students can get a four week study abroad programme in cities like Berlin and Vancouver.
-In addition, students can get global perspective from 3900+ free online courses on Coursera to supplement their education and upskill themselves.
+Students get global perspective from 3900+ free online courses on Coursera to supplement their education and upskill themselves.
 They can also benefit from our many industry partnerships and courses co-developed with industry leaders from around the world.

 In order to make the 21st century an Indian century, we have to capitalise on our strengths.
 One of them is undoubtedly our large tech-literate workforce.
 That’s why we feel that the plus in engineering comes at an opportune time, to multiply skills, job prospects, abilities, and employability.
 You can find out more about engineering plus on upes.ac.in.